 Communication problems: Airlines and online travel agents (OTAs) communicate via a global distribution system (GDS) and sometimes an error in that communication can result in mistake fare tickets.
 For example, an airline may tell an online travel agency to use an incorrect percentage discount on flights for a certain route or fare class.

 Foreign currencies: Another cause of mistake fares is large variations in foreign currencies.
 For instance, in 2012 there was a significant devaluation in Myanmar’s currency.
 As a result, tickets out of Yangon paid in Burmese Kyat became dirt cheap overnight, with first-class fares as low as $250 to the US or elsewhere.

 Route-specific fees: The particular routing of an itinerary can cause certain fees like fuel surcharges to not be included in the total price when typically they would be.
 For some itineraries, these fees can account for the majority of the cost; without them, the total fare can drop low enough to be in mistake territory.

-Here are some notable mistakes fares in the past few years:
+Here are some notable mistakes fares from just the last year: